 Glen Ridge is a somewhat small borough located in the state of New Jersey.
 With a population of 7,969 people and just one neighborhood, Glen Ridge is the 246th largest community in New Jersey.
-Glen Ridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Glen Ridge has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Glen Ridge home prices are not only among the most expensive in New Jersey, but Glen Ridge real estate also consistently ranks among the most expensive in America.